dauut/AdaptiveGridStream/README.md

-## This repo archived due to Globus update.
-New code is here :
+This repo archived due to Globus update.
+[New code is here.](https://github.com/dauut/AdaptiveGridFTPClientStream)

 ---------------------------------------------------------------------------------------------